AswinAsh369/ML_Projects/PRJ_3_BREAST CANCER CLASSIFICATION/README.md

 symmetry_worst: The worst (most irregular) symmetry of the breast mass

 fractal_dimension_worst: The worst (most irregular) fractal dimension of the breast mass
 <h3>MODEL</h3>
-The model used in this project is a Support Vector Machine (SVM) classifier, which is a popular machine learning algorithm used for classification tasks.
-SVMs are particularly useful for classification tasks where there is a non-linear relationship between the features and the target variable.
-We used the Scikit-learn library in Python to build the SVM classifier.
+The model used in this project is a Logistic Regressior, which is a popular machine learning algorithm used for classification tasks.
+We used the Scikit-learn library in Python to build the Logistic Regressior.
 We trained the model on the training set and evaluated its performance on the test set.
-We used various evaluation metrics such as accuracy, precision, recall, and F1-score to assess the performance of the model.
+We used various evaluation metrics such as accuracy, precision to assess the performance of the model.
+<h3>Data Source</h3>
+The Breast Cancer Classification dataset used in this project is publicly available on the UCI Machine Learning Repository.

+The original source of the data is from the University of Wisconsin Hospitals, Madison, where breast cancer diagnoses were performed using fine needle aspirate (FNA) of breast mass.
+The FNA procedure involves using a thin needle to extract cells from the breast mass, which are then examined under a microscope to determine if they are cancerous or not.

+You can download the dataset from this link: https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)
+<h3>CONCLUSION</h3>
+Based on the analysis of the Breast Cancer Classification dataset using logistic regression, we were able to achieve an accuracy of 92% in predicting whether a breast mass is benign or malignant.

+The logistic regression model was able to identify several features that were highly predictive of a malignant diagnosis, including mean perimeter, mean area, worst perimeter, worst area, and concavity.
+These findings are consistent with known risk factors for breast cancer, such as tumor size and shape.
+Overall, this project demonstrates the application of machine learning algorithms to real-world problems and how they can be used to make data-driven decisions.
+By using machine learning to classify breast cancer, we can potentially improve the accuracy and efficiency of breast cancer diagnosis, leading to better outcomes for patients.